RalfBarkow/korz/IMPLEMENTATION_PLAN.md

 1. **Interpreter-behaviour dimensions**

    * Add a pluggable “onAmbiguous:” / “onNotUnderstood:” strategy taking `KoContext`.
-2. **Ensembles**
+2. **Ensembles / combiners**

-   * Optional flag or dimension value that changes `KoDispatcher` policy to “run all matching slots and combine results”.
+   * Provide dispatcher strategy objects that can deliberately “run all matching slots” (meet/sum/quorum/fixpoint) without polluting ordinary guard coordinates.
 3. **Pattern-based selectors**

    * A variant of `KoSlotGuard` where selector is a pattern instead of a single symbol.